65536william/docspring-documentation/docs/guides/template-editor/getting-started.md

 ![New Field Type](./new_field_type.png)

-You can also change the type of new fields by using their [keyboard shortcuts](./keyboard-shortcuts).
+You can also change the type of new fields by using a [keyboard shortcut](./keyboard-shortcuts).

 ## Delete a Field